JKAdministrator/reactToDoList/README.md

 - Backend with [Firebase](https://firebase.google.com/):

 > Pending technical features
-- Unit Testing with Jest
+- Unit Testing with Jest (It is not so easy since most of the components use global context variables to access the database assuming that the user is already logged in)
-- Redux (meaby just to learn it)
+- Redux (It is not justified to use it for this project as it is a fairly small system)
-- Github actions (automatic testing & deploy from main branch)
+- Github actions